deivyka/SHC4300/W02 (D2) The cheating e-dice as a FSMD/README.md

 # FSMD-based-e-dice

+## ASMD Charts has been done in draw.io

 ### The block diagram represented below corresponds to a FSMD architecture that implements the functional requirements of a cheating electronic dice.

 ![FSMD](https://github.com/deivyka/SHC4300/blob/master/W02%20(D2)%20The%20cheating%20e-dice%20as%20a%20FSMD/0.%20IMAGES/w2d2%20FSMD%20e-dice%20Jose.png)